AgentArachnid66/FinalYearProject/README.md

 Where I feel a lot of educational games go wrong is that they focus too much on the educational section of the genre.
 I think that a new approach is needed which is the teaching should be integrated into the game rather than the game integrated into the education.
 I want to make this game with the education integrated right into the main gameplay loop, while it being subtle in it's intent.

-<b>Commit Update #5</b>
+<b>Commit Update #6</b>

-I've made a basic API in Node.JS that will access my Mongo DataBase for me and perform login/signup, hold the analytics and whatever else I may need.
-I tested the basic signup in the engine, which basically just uploads them to a new document in my collection.
-I still need to implement logging in and, more crucially, hashing and other web security measures.
-As at the moment I'm the only user and for purely development purposes, I'll focus on getting the relevant data uploaded to the database before the logging in and security measures.
+Buiding on my API, I made a route for when I want to calculate the scores based on the resulting render targets from the player.
+To do this, I exported the render target to a png file on the computer, got the file path to this file and my code takes the image as an array of pixel values.
+I simply add up all the Red Channel pixel values and divide the result by 256.
+After testing it, the performance increase was unbelievable and I'm glad that I dedicated time to learning how to do this.
+I've also started working on a way to make sure that all relvant data has been returned to the data collector before uploading, by using event dispatchers.
+I'll move onto the UI and expanding the environment.

 <b> Plans </b>
 - Finish off the MongoDB API
+- Finish the level
 - Start writing python script to pull collected data and perform relevant analysis

 <b> Next Steps </b>